canonical/charmed-5g/docs/how-to/deploy_sdcore_user_plane_in_dpdk_mode.md

-# Run UPF in DPDK mode
+# Deploy SD-Core User Plane in DPDK mode

 This guide covers how to deploy the User Plane Function (UPF) in DPDK mode using the `sdcore-user-plane` Juju bundle.